Sempra Energy (NYSE:SRE) Updates FY 2022 Earnings Guidance

 Sempra Energy (NYSE:SRE – Get Rating) updated its FY 2022 earnings guidance on Friday.
 The company provided earnings per share guidance of $8.100-$8.700 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $8.460.
 The company issued revenue guidance of -.Sempra Energy also updated its FY 2023 guidance to $8.600-$9.200 EPS.

-Several equities analysts have commented on the stock.
-StockNews.com upgraded shares of Sempra Energy from a sell rating to a hold rating in a research note on Thursday, March 3rd.
-KeyCorp lifted their price objective on shares of Sempra Energy from $142.00 to $145.00 and gave the stock an overweight rating in a research report on Thursday, January 13th.
-Morgan Stanley decreased their price objective on shares of Sempra Energy from $155.00 to $151.00 and set an equal weight rating for the company in a research report on Friday, February 18th.
-TheStreet raised shares of Sempra Energy from a c+ rating to a b rating in a research report on Wednesday, December 15th.
-Finally, Mizuho boosted their price target on shares of Sempra Energy from $139.00 to $144.00 and gave the company a buy rating in a research report on Wednesday, December 22nd.
-Six equities research analysts have rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
-According to MarketBeat, the stock presently has a consensus rating of Hold and a consensus price target of $146.14.
+A number of brokerages recently weighed in on SRE.
+KeyCorp boosted their price objective on shares of Sempra Energy from $142.00 to $145.00 and gave the stock an overweight rating in a report on Thursday, January 13th.
+StockNews.com upgraded shares of Sempra Energy from a sell rating to a hold rating in a report on Thursday, March 3rd.
+Morgan Stanley boosted their target price on shares of Sempra Energy from $151.00 to $152.00 and gave the company an equal weight rating in a research note on Tuesday, March 22nd.
+TheStreet upgraded shares of Sempra Energy from a c+ rating to a b rating in a research note on Wednesday, December 15th.
+Finally, Mizuho boosted their target price on shares of Sempra Energy from $139.00 to $144.00 and gave the company a buy rating in a research note on Wednesday, December 22nd.
+Six research analysts have rated the stock with a hold rating and four have given a buy rating to the stock.
+Based on data from MarketBeat, Sempra Energy presently has an average rating of Hold and an average target price of $146.29.

-The business also recently announced a quarterly dividend, which will be paid on Friday, April 15th.
-Shareholders of record on Friday, March 25th will be given a dividend of $1.145 per share.
+The business also recently disclosed a quarterly dividend, which will be paid on Friday, April 15th.
+Stockholders of record on Friday, March 25th will be paid a $1.145 dividend.
+This represents a $4.58 annualized dividend and a dividend yield of 2.82%.
 This is a positive change from Sempra Energy’s previous quarterly dividend of $1.10.
-This represents a $4.58 annualized dividend and a yield of 2.93%.
 The ex-dividend date of this dividend is Thursday, March 24th.
-Sempra Energy’s dividend payout ratio is presently 107.06%.
+Sempra Energy’s dividend payout ratio is 111.44%.

-In other Sempra Energy news, CAO Peter R. Wall sold 2,559 shares of the company’s stock in a transaction dated Tuesday, March 1st.
+In related news, CAO Peter R. Wall sold 2,559 shares of the company’s stock in a transaction on Tuesday, March 1st.
 The shares were sold at an average price of $144.45, for a total value of $369,647.55.
-The sale was disclosed in a filing with the SEC, which is available at the SEC website.
-Also, CAO Karen L. Sedgwick sold 908 shares of the company’s stock in a transaction dated Friday, January 28th.
-The shares were sold at an average price of $135.08, for a total transaction of $122,652.64.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+Also, CAO Karen L. Sedgwick sold 908 shares of the company’s stock in a transaction on Friday, January 28th.
+The stock was sold at an average price of $135.08, for a total transaction of $122,652.64.
 The disclosure for this sale can be found here.
 Corporate insiders own 0.10% of the company’s stock.

-Several hedge funds and other institutional investors have recently made changes to their positions in the business.
-California State Teachers Retirement System lifted its stake in shares of Sempra Energy by 4.4% during the fourth quarter.
-California State Teachers Retirement System now owns 606,631 shares of the utilities provider’s stock valued at $80,245,000 after buying an additional 25,643 shares during the period.
-Parametric Portfolio Associates LLC lifted its stake in shares of Sempra Energy by 2.6% during the fourth quarter.
-Parametric Portfolio Associates LLC now owns 876,983 shares of the utilities provider’s stock valued at $116,007,000 after buying an additional 22,004 shares during the period.
-Zacks Investment Management purchased a new position in shares of Sempra Energy during the fourth quarter valued at approximately $441,000.
-Boston Private Wealth LLC purchased a new position in Sempra Energy during the fourth quarter worth approximately $223,000.
-Finally, Glenmede Trust Co.
-NA raised its stake in Sempra Energy by 7.9% during the fourth quarter.
+A number of institutional investors have recently modified their holdings of the stock.
+Zacks Investment Management bought a new position in shares of Sempra Energy during the 4th quarter valued at about $441,000.
+NEXT Financial Group Inc boosted its holdings in shares of Sempra Energy by 65.8% during the 4th quarter.
+NEXT Financial Group Inc now owns 1,091 shares of the utilities provider’s stock valued at $145,000 after purchasing an additional 433 shares during the last quarter.
 Glenmede Trust Co.
-NA now owns 21,597 shares of the utilities provider’s stock worth $2,856,000 after purchasing an additional 1,577 shares during the period.
-84.91% of the stock is currently owned by institutional investors.
+NA boosted its holdings in shares of Sempra Energy by 7.9% during the 4th quarter.
+Glenmede Trust Co.
+NA now owns 21,597 shares of the utilities provider’s stock valued at $2,856,000 after purchasing an additional 1,577 shares during the last quarter.
+Integrated Wealth Concepts LLC boosted its holdings in shares of Sempra Energy by 10.1% during the 4th quarter.
+Integrated Wealth Concepts LLC now owns 2,969 shares of the utilities provider’s stock valued at $393,000 after purchasing an additional 273 shares during the last quarter.
+Finally, Boston Private Wealth LLC bought a new position in shares of Sempra Energy during the 4th quarter valued at about $223,000.
+84.91% of the stock is owned by institutional investors.

 Sempra Energy is an energy-service holding company, which engages in the development and operation of energy infrastructure, and provision of electric and gas services.
 It operates through the following segments: San Diego Gas and Electric Company (SDG&E), Southern California Gas Company (SoCalGas), Sempra Texas Utilities, Sempra Mexico, and Sempra LNG.